First Holy Eucharist

 Program Requirements:

-One parent must accompany and participate with their child at every session.
+One parent must accompany and participate with their child at all sessions.

-Families must be active in the Catholic faith and attending Mass every Sunday and on Holy Days of Obligation.
+Families should be active in the Catholic faith; attending Mass every Sunday and on Holy Days of Obligation.

 For questions on either program, please contact Pastoral Assistant for Family and Youth Formation, Maureen Fellez at (425) 392-5516 ext.
 226 or mfellez@sjcissaquah.org